WebAssembly/WASI/schema/READMD.md

 ```

 ## Returned Text
-Text as an return value is turned into two arguments a pointer to write the text and an i32 repesenting the lenght of memory allocated for storaging the text.
+Text as an return value is turned into two arguments a pointer to write the text and an i32 representing the length of memory allocated for storing the text.

 ```
 returnString @0 (